 This is a fun activity to do with children of all ages.
 It’s perfect for a childcare center, preschool, or kindergarten class.
 Older children love this as well.
 I have used this recipe with toddlers up to middle school students.
 Everyone enjoyed it.
 It’s a great recipe for painting a snowman and other winter scenes.
 The paint will try quickly and look like puffy paint.

 Materials: Shaving cream, white school glue 4oz bottle, optional silver or white glitter, or if you want to make the movie Frozen snow paint add some blue glitter.

 If you want cold snow paint.
 Put the glue and shaving cream in the refrigerator for 30 minutes before the activity so it will be chilled when you make it.

 Pour the entire bottle of glue into a bowl.
 Mix in the shaving cream slowly until you get a light and fluffy consistency.
 If the recipe looks heavy or sticky, then you need to add more shaving cream.

-After you get your snow paint at a good consistency consider adding some glitter.
+After you get your snow paint at a good consistency, consider adding some glitter.

-Another good idea is to cut off some black hats, circles, and orange noses for your snowman.
+Another good idea is to cut off black hats, circles, and orange noses for your snowman.
 You can stick them right over the paint, it sticks together nicely.
 There is no need for extra glue.